SecondBrain-io/tech-interview/developers/frontend/url_shortener.md

 3. Provide an option to input a short URL and retrieve the original long URL.

 ## Guidelines:
-- Use Python for the implementation.
+- Use the langage you want for the implementation.
 - Consider the trade-offs between URL uniqueness, length, and simplicity in your design.
 - Ensure that the short URLs are not easily guessable.
 - Implement error handling for invalid input and any potential issues.